 Some children are identified as having special educational needs or disabilities (SEND).
 This means that for one reason or another they cannot access the curriculum in the same way as the majority of the children in their class and may need either extra support or different resources to help them.

 - SEN documents

-As much as possible, it is our aim for children with SEN to be fully integrated with their peers, and we approach every lesson and opportunity with an intention to make it fully accessible to all.
+As much as possible, it is our aim for children with SEND to be fully integrated with their peers, and we approach every lesson and opportunity with an intention to make it fully accessible to all.
 Sometimes this means additional staffing or adaptation, and on rare occasions it means designing a different activity which delivers the same objectives by a different method.

 Henleaze Junior School has a strong history of fully inclusive education for children with a wide range of SEN, including cerebral palsy, ASD, ADHD, visual and hearing impairments, and SEMH.